czhangy/UCLA-Core/Upper-Divs/CS-M152A/Labs/Lab-1/README.md

 ## Deliverables

 - Demo
-  - [ ] Translate and demo the UART console of the following commands
+  - [x] Translate and demo the UART console output of the given commands
-  - [ ] Complete and demo the contents of Workshop 2
+  - [x] Complete and demo the contents of Workshop 2

 - Submission
-  - [ ] Read the implementation code and finish Workshop 1
+  - [x] Read the implementation code and finish Workshop 1
   - [ ] Include results in the report
+  - [ ] Submit a paper and electronic copy of the report